quincylin1/futubot/README.md

 FutuBot consists of five main modules:

 - `Accounts`: This is where all the useful Futu APIs are encapsulated and allows the APIs to be abstracted from all other modules.
-- `Robot`: This implements the main logic of FutuBot including the creation of `StockFrame` and `Portfolio` object as well as executing orders based on indicators' signals.
+- `Robot`: This implements the main logic of FutuBot including the creation of `StockFrame` and `Portfolio` object as well as orders execution based on indicators' signals.
 - `Indicators`: This is where all the indicators are calculated and refreshed.
 - `StockFrame`: This module organizes the candlestick data and indicators into a MultiIndex pandas dataframe.
 - `Portfolio`: This module contains important imformation of user's Futu account including the total assets, total market value and portfolio distribution.
 It also contains common evaluation metrics for backtesting such as total PnL value and Sharpe Ratio.